szymontex/backup-system-drive-to-meganz/README.md

 Make edits in the file `nano system_backup_to_mega.sh` in order to put your credentials, your disk drive path and folders for keeping temporary backups.
 Do it right.
 Run this script manually by using `sh system_backup_to_mega.sh`

-It's good to take a look on your active processes to confirm that everything is working.
+It's good to take a look on your active processes in second window just to confirm that everything is working.
 Try using `bashtop` for doing that.
 If you see DD in the first part of the process, that means that system drive clone to iso is working.